Kwirtz/Advanced_programming/README.md

 - scripts (folder containing all the functions and tools you will use for the analysis)
 - Results.ipynb (jupyter notebook which runs the main "analysis" and explains the results of your project)

 This structure is not mandatory and depending on your project you won't able to do exactly that.
-BUT try to do something cleaned (you are also evaluated on the structure)
+BUT try to do something clean (you are also evaluated on the structure)

 The whole github repo will be considered as the Dossier.

 For the oral you can either use the notebook or create a powerpoint.
 The goal of the Oral is to have a discussion around your project.
 10-15 min of presentation and around 5 minutes of questions.

 At the end of each chapter there will be a couple of todos.
-They will count as a bonus for the grade of the dossier
+These todos are not mandatory (i'd rather you focus on projects) but if you want some training feel free to do them !

 <a name="Resources"></a>